 Fiscal stability.
-For the 2018-2019 fiscal year, the State Public Charter School Commission (the "Commission"), currently the sole charter school authorizer in Hawaii, assessed the financial performance of all charter schools with a financial performance framework that examines the potential risk of fiscal insolvency.
-Based on the results of this new financial performance framework, only four charter schools out of the 37 assessed received risk ratings lower than "acceptable," illustrating that the majority of charter schools remain fiscally sound.
-The results suggest that the financial status of charter schools, as a group, continues to be relatively stable.
+For the 2019-2020 fiscal year, the State Public Charter School Commission (the "Commission"), currently the sole charter school authorizer in Hawaii, assessed the financial performance of all charter schools with a financial performance framework that examines the potential risk of fiscal insolvency.
+Based on the results of this new financial performance framework, only three charter schools out of the 37 assessed received risk ratings lower than "acceptable," illustrating that the majority of charter schools remain fiscally sound.5 The results suggest that the financial status of charter schools, as a group, continues to be relatively stable.
 Note, however, that fiscal stability is likely more indicative of sound fiscal management by the majority of charter schools rather than the sufficiency of funding for charter schools.
 As described below, facilities funding continues to be an ongoing challenge.
+More importantly, both the Board and the Commission are concerned about the fiscal viability of charter schools, especially small charter schools, with impending budget cuts resulting from the current economic crisis.